JamieBeverley/wasm-audio-worklet/demo/README.md

 Usage:

-## Install Deps:
+## Installation:
 ```bash
 npm install
 ```

-Y ou may also want to npm link if you'd like changes to the wasm worklet package to update the demo without requiring calling `npm install` again:
+You may also want to npm link if you'd like changes to the wasm worklet package to update the demo without requiring calling `npm install` again:

 In the parent (the root of `wasm-audio-worklet`):